Corbin-Monet/spriteCloud-assignment/README.md

 **Git actions Pipeline**

-1. Make your local changes to the product
+1. Make your local changes to the prodject
 2. Add , merge your tests - Local branch
 3. Ensure your local endPoint / App is started / Running
 4. Ensure that the Cypress BaseURL's are pointing to the local server